Haroldp95/Assessment/README.md

 # Assessment#
 Laravel Project README

-Vender and node-modules NOT included.
+Vendor and node-modules NOT included.

 Project Files
 The following are the key project files and directories: